Leatherback sea turtle: Anatomy and physiology

 Leatherback turtles have the most hydrodynamic body of any sea turtle, with a large, teardrop-shaped body.
 A large pair of front flippers powers the turtles through the water.
 Like other sea turtles, the leatherback has flattened forelimbs adapted for swimming in the open ocean.
 Claws are absent from both pairs of flippers.
 The leatherback's flippers are the largest in proportion to its body among extant sea turtles.
 Leatherback's front flippers can grow up to 2.7 m in large specimens, the largest flippers (even in comparison to its body) of any sea turtle.

 The leatherback has several characteristics that distinguish it from other sea turtles.
 Its most notable feature is the lack of a bony carapace.
 Instead of scutes, it has thick, leathery skin with embedded minuscule osteoderms.
+This scute-loss is only otherwise seen in the Trionychia, the superfamily containing Trionychidae (soft-shelled turtles) and Carettochelys insculpta (the pig-nosed turtle).
+The absence of scutes in Dermochelyidae does not, however, have any function for cutaneous respiration, as is seen in these other clades.
+Instead, researchers have hypothesized that the flexible skin on its carapace may allow it grow and shrink the fat deposits in its shell, depending on the availability of resources, in order to meet the insulation requirements of its deep dives and the energetic requirements of its long migrations.
 Seven distinct ridges rise from the carapace, crossing from the cranial to caudal margin of the turtle's back.
 Leatherbacks are unique among reptiles in that their scales lack β-keratin.
 The entire turtle's dorsal surface is colored dark grey to black, with a scattering of white blotches and spots.
 Demonstrating countershading, the turtle's underside is lightly colored.
 Instead of teeth, the leatherback turtle has points on the tomium of its upper lip, with backwards spines in its throat (esophagus) to help it swallow food and to stop its prey from escaping once caught.